kerimoyle/libcellml-tutorials/installation/build_from_source.rst

       This version number is 0.2.0
   -----------------------------------------------

-.. _test_python_instalation:
+.. _test_python_installation:

-4: Test the instalation: Python
+4: Test the installation: Python
 ===============================

 .. container:: dothis